surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 ### -ExecutionPolicy \<ExecutionPolicy\>

-Sets the default execution policy for the current session and saves it in the `$env:PSExecutionPolicyPreference` environment variable.
+Sets the default execution policy for the current session and saves it in the `$Env:PSExecutionPolicyPreference` environment variable.
 This parameter does not change the PowerShell execution policy that's set in the registry.
 For information about PowerShell execution policies, including a list of valid values, see [about_Execution_Policies][04].